 Case: Nancy is an experienced midwife who has great relationships with her patients.
-She works at a birthing center and she has an association with the local hospital.
-One of her patients would like to attempt a vaginal birth after cesarean (VBAC).
-Nancy thinks that this is a great idea for her patient.
-However, Nancy's hospital doesn't support VBAC plans because of safety and liability concerns and in their state, midwives cannot legally offer VBAC's in birthing centers or in support of a home birth.
-Nancy is considering disobeying the law in order to support her patient's birth plan by allowing the patient to come to the birthing center while in labor, with a plan to transfer to the hospital if complications arise.
+She works at a birthing center, and she has an association with the local hospital.
+One of her patients, Jen, would like to attempt a vaginal birth after cesarean (VBAC).
+Nancy thinks that this is a great idea for Jen.
+However, Nancy's hospital doesn't support VBAC plans because of safety and liability concerns.
+In their state, midwives cannot legally offer VBACs in birthing centers or in support of a home birth.
+Usually, the birthing center sends patients who experienced a cesarean directly to the hospital, but Jen says that if she is sent to the hospital, she will refuse surgery and refuse to sign a waiver.
+Nancy knows that this means that Jen may not be admitted in a timely manner, and she will likely be required to labor with minimal assistance in the ER.
+Knowing this, Nancy is considering disobeying the law in order to support Jen's birth plan.
+This involves telling Jen to come to the birthing center while in labor, with a plan to transfer to the hospital if complications arise.
+Her main reservation is that helping Jen could compromise her license and privileges to work with the hospital.

 Group Work: